spsmith/spsmith.github.io/pages/Publications.md

 My contributions to the UniCAVE project were included in a poster presented at IEEE VR 2017:
 - [Uni-CAVE: A Unity3D plugin for non-head mounted VR display systems](https://ieeexplore.ieee.org/abstract/document/7892342) *(IEEE Annual International Symposium Virtual Reality (2017))*

-# UW Virtual Brain Project

-Two papers regarding the UW Virtual Brain Project have been submitted for publication and are in revisions.
-One covers the experiment design and results from the first three Virtual Brain experiments.
-The other covers the design of the program itself.
-Links will be posted here when they are available.